fetimo/Schedlr/README.md

 Acknowledgements
 ----------------
 I'd like to thank @nelstrom for his awesome screencasts on Sencha Touch as well as his support through the forums.
-I'd also like to thank @stupler, @gwilli, @scpgt, @joelcarr and @jpuink for their help and support during this project; it's greatly appreciated.
+I'd also like to thank @stupler, @gwilli, @joelcarr and @jpuink for their help and support during this project; it's greatly appreciated.
+Special thanks to @scpgt for being a fun and brilliant technical tutor over the past two years!

 Contribute
 ----------